We may earn affiliate commissions for the recommended products. Learn more.

 keepass database

 As the name implies, locally installed password managers, also known as offline password managers, store your data on your device.
 It can be your computer or a smartphone, depending on your preference.
-You will find your passwords in an encrypted file, separately from the password manager itself.
+You can find your passwords in an encrypted file, separately from the password manager itself.
 Some managers also allow storing each password in a separate file, greatly increasing overall security.

 As always, you need a master password to access your offline vault.
-If it’s a strong one, there’s minimal chance that either the government or some hackers will break into your local database.
-That’s because brute-forcing military-grade encryption requires a significant amount of time.
+If it’s a strong one, there’s minimal chance that either the government or some malicious hackers will break into your local database.
+That’s because brute-forcing new-gen encryption requires a significant amount of time.
 What’s more, if you keep that device with all passwords offline, there’s no way to access it without seizing it.

 offline password manager

 Naturally, offline password managers have some inherent flaws.
 For starters, using them on multiple devices might prove challenging.
-There’s only one location, and other devices somehow have to sync with the one that has the vault.
-It usually means having your device with the locally installed password manager online, which means it can become accessible to third parties.
+There’s only 1 location, and other devices somehow have to sync with the one that has the vault.
+It usually means having your device with the locally installed password manager online, which can become accessible to third parties.
 Finally, if the device with your offline password manager breaks down and you have no backup, be ready for some tedious manual labor.

-If you have an offline or locally installed password manager, then your passwords are stored locally!
+If you have an offline or locally installed password manager, then your passwords are stored locally.
 To be more precise, it’s the device that you’ve chosen for your vault.
 However, there’s a possibility to synchronize the passwords between multiple devices, which means all of them must be online.
 If you want even more security, you can save your passwords on different files, requiring a unique key for each.

 Web-based or online password manager services